RUCAIBox/LLMSurvey/README.md

 ## 🚀(New) We have released the Chinese book of our survey!

 The Chinese book focuses on providing explanations for beginners in the field of LLMs, aiming to present a comprehensive framework and roadmap for LLMs.
 This book is suitable for senior undergraduate students and junior graduate students with a foundation in deep learning and can serve as an introductory technical book.
-You can download the Chinese book [here](https://llmbook-zh.github.io/).
+You can download the Chinese book at [https://llmbook-zh.github.io/](https://llmbook-zh.github.io/).

 ![chinese_version](assets/chinese_book_cover.jpg)